megedebali/playapps/README.rst

 License
 -------

 The project is licensed under the BSD license.
-Mengulas beragam jenis Whatsmod yang dapat diunduh secara gratis dan powerful dengan beragam fitur menarik dari versi originalnya.